Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Role of initial state coherence in post-quench dynamics

-To understand the possible mechanism of fluctuations of linear entropy around Lubkin value seen when an incoherent sate is time evolved with strongly coupled quenched Hamiltonian, we plot inverse participation ratio of the time evolved state in the pre-quenched eigen-energy basis.
-This quantity takes two extreme values 1 and inverse of Hilbert space dimension for the limits when state is build upon only one of the pre-quenched state and when it is built upon all the pre-quenched eigenstates respectively.
-To show the correlation better, we have plotted $ 1 - IPR $ (red triangles for $ n=1 $ qubit, and red plus for $ n=3 $ qubits) along with linear entropy (blue star for $ n=1 $ qubit and orange circle for $ n=3 $ qubits) as seen in Fig.\ref{fig:ipr_LE}.
-For $ n=1 $ qubit, $ 1-IPR $ is fluctuating and averaging to nearly half.
-This clearly shows only a very small subset of Hilbert space of pre-quenched system is explored by time-evolving state and therefore large fluctuation in entropy.
-This fact is clearly borne out in the Fig. \ref{fig:ipr_LE} where smaller value of IPR (i.e. larger value of 1- IPR as plotted in figure) corresponds to larger entanglement entropy and the variation in $ 1- IPR $ with time exactly corresponds to the variation in entropy.
-For the maximally coherent initial state (Eq. \ref{eq:maximal_cohe_ising}) on the other hand, IPR in pre-quenched energy-eigen basis are approximately independent of time as seen in Fig. \ref{fig:ipr_LE} (red solid line).
-The IPR comes out to be $ \approx 1/2^L $, which shows that complete Hilbert space of pre-quenched Hamiltonian is explored by the time-evolving state for all the time.
+To understand the possible mechanism of fluctuations in linear entropy around Lubkin value seen when an incoherent state is evolved in time with strongly coupled quenched Hamiltonian, we plot the inverse participation ratio (IPR) of the time-evolved state in the pre-quench eigenenergy basis. {We define IPR as, } This quantity takes two extreme values: $1$ and $1/N$ (inverse of Hilbert space dimension) for the limits when the time-evolved state is built upon only one of the pre-quench states, and when it is built upon all the pre-quench eigenstates, respectively.
+To show the correlation, we have plotted {$ \tilde{I}(t) \equiv 1 - I_{\kt{\psi(t)}} $} (red dashed line for $ n=1 $ qubit, and green dotted lines for $ n=3 $ qubits) along with linear entropy (blue star for $ n=1 $ qubit and orange circle for $ n=3 $ qubits) as seen in Fig. \ref{fig:ipr_LE}.
+For $ n=1 $ qubit, $ \tilde{I}(t) $ is fluctuating and averaging to nearly half.
+This shows that the time-evolving state explores a very small subset of Hilbert space of the pre-quench system, and therefore we see a large fluctuation in entropy.
+This fact is borne out in the Fig. \ref{fig:ipr_LE} very clearly where the smaller value of IPR (i.e., a larger value of $\tilde{I}(t)$ as plotted in the figure) corresponds to larger entanglement entropy. {This clearly shows that an increase (decrease) in entanglement entropy corresponds to instantaneous larger (smaller) participation of pre-quench eigenstates in the time-evolved incoherent initial state.} For the maximally coherent initial state (Eq. \ref{eq:maximal_cohe_ising}) on the other hand, IPR calculated in the pre-quench eigenenergy basis is approximately independent of time.
+This observation is intuitively clear as a maximally coherent state is constructed with all eigenstates of the Ising ring.
+The IPR comes out to be $ \approx 1/2^{L+n} $, which shows that the complete Hilbert space of the pre-quench Hamiltonian is explored by the time-evolving state for all time.

 For the case when complete Hilbert space is being explored, we derived the initial dependence of linear entropy on time to be quadratic (Eq. \ref{eq:sl_1qbit_initial}).
-Using the perturbation theory developed in \cite{Arul_2016} and initial time dependence of entropy, the complete transition of linear entropy from 0 to Lubkin value can be obtained as (see Appendix \ref{ap:sl_deri}),
+Using the perturbation theory developed in \cite{Arul_2016} and initial time dependence of entropy, the complete transition of linear entropy from 0 to Lubkin value can be obtained (see Appendix \ref{ap:sl_deri}),